LyraSilverr/LyraSilverr/README.md

 I don't do well with personal questions, especially if we just met as I may just say "I don't feel comfortable answering."
 Or something close to that, I just don't like sharing too much, or much about myself, really. (⁠╥⁠﹏⁠╥⁠) i also might go quiet if discussing personal things, my life isn't that interesting, pls don't ask... (⁠・⁠_⁠・⁠;⁠)

-I'm usually around the marvel/DC area beside bakery now, don't come say hi!! /Half joking...
+I'm usually around the marvel/DC area beside bakery now, don't come say hi!! /Half joking... (⁠ꏿ⁠﹏⁠ꏿ⁠;⁠)

 —————————————————————————